n8ta/Herpetology/README.md

 - Tip approvals
 - Tip submissions
 - All photo contributions
-- Sort out very slow query in region.rb to find subregions with > 6 photograped species
 - Implement points based on number of species in tier
 - Daily scoreboard
 - All time most accurate